|Name: Sweetwater Preserve||Author's Rating:|

 The trail system looks bigger on the map than it truly is.
 Many of the trails are very short and most people do multiple loops.
 The set of trails shown on the Topo map are only a little over 5 miles long.

-Lost Arrow has a decent climb when riding south from Saguaro Vista.
-After you make a few small wash crossings, you'll come to a few short rocky sections that can be difficult for some beginners along the climb to The Spine.
+Lost Arrow has a little bit more of a climb when hiking south from Saguaro Vista.
+After you make a few small wash crossings, you'll come to a few short rocky sectionsalong the climb to The Spine.

-Once back on The Spine, ride to the Wildflower Ridge Trail and head back toward the parking area.
+Once back on The Spine, take the Wildflower Ridge Trail back to the parking area.
 This is probably my favorite trail in the preserve.
-It's a fun downhill to the parking area (connecting to the Roller Coaster trail) with only a few rocky sections and tight switchbacks.

 Have fun and be safe!